Flamboyant online tycoon kept low profile in rural NZ

 "He's innocent until proven guilty," said one woman at the Fernleigh Cafe.
 Another local protested that the police raid on Dotcom's house was heavy handed, with police rappelling down from a helicopter and busting down his bedroom door.

-Jeff Ifrah, a U.S.-based white collar defense lawyer, wrote in a blog that the U.S. government had raised the stakes by treating the Megaupload case as though it was dealing with organized crime and ignoring that other online file-sharing sites had successfully defended themselves.
+Jeff Ifrah, a U.S.-based white collar defence lawyer, wrote in a blog that the U.S. government had raised the stakes by treating the Megaupload case as though it was dealing with organised crime and ignoring that other online file-sharing sites had successfully defended themselves.

 "These actions, more suitable to the type of steps that the government takes against an organized crime enterprise dedicated to murder, theft and racketeering, are astonishing," he wrote.